laiyutong/HackTheBox/Starting Point/Three/README.md

 A：<code>s3.thetoppers.htb</code><br><br>
 There are different enumeration tools available like <code>gobuster</code>, <code>wfuzz</code> , <code>feroxbuster</code> etc.<br>
 Here I use gobuster for sub-domain enumeration by using the following command.<br>
+If you do not have wordlist of subdomain, you can <a href="https://github.com/laiyutong/HackTheBox/blob/main/Starting%20Point/Three/subdomain.txt">download</a> here.
 <pre text="class">
 <b>Command</b>:
 gobuster vhost -w /opt/useful/SecLists/Discovery/DNS/subdomains-top1million-5000.txt -u